AICP, Executive Director

 Deputy Executive Director

-Eli has a Bachelor of Science degree in Civil Engineering Technology and a Bachelor of Science degree in Architectural Engineering Technology from Bluefield State College in West Virginia.
-He currently serves as the Vice Chair of the NRVMPO Technical Advisory Committee, Co-Chair of the NRV Regional Transit Coordinating Council, and as a representative on the National Rural Planning Organization Council of Peers.
+Eli has a Bachelor of Science degree in Civil Engineering Technology and a Bachelor of Science degree in Architectural Engineering Technology, from Bluefield State College, WV.
+He currently serves as the Vice Chair of the NRVMPO Technical Advisory Committee, Co-Chair of the NRV Regional Transit Coordinating Council, as a representative on the National Rural Planning Organization Council of Peers, and is a founding member of the American Society for Highway Engineers, Blue Ridge Chapter.
+Prior to joining the Commission, Eli was a Civil Engineer for a private consulting firm in Blacksburg, Virginia.

 P: 540.639.9313 x210 firstname.lastname@example.org